 - 1. Patrons high school age and older may use the small group meeting rooms with a valid high school identification card, driver's license, or state identification card. - 2.
 Patrons wishing to use a small group meeting room must check in at the Reference Desk. - 3.
-Small group meeting rooms are available in two hour sessions. - 4.
-Small group meeting room #1 may be reserved up to 48 hours in advance by email, phone, or in-person at the Reference Desk.
-Email Ask A Librarian from the website, or email AskALibrarian@rmlib.org.
-Small group meeting room #2, #3 and #4 are not available to reserve. - 5.
+Small group meeting rooms are available in two-hour sessions. - 4.
+Small group meeting rooms may be reserved up to 48 hours in advance.
+Groups of five or more require placement in Rooms #1 or #2.
+Otherwise, room assignments are made on a first-come, first-served basis. - 5.
 Reservations cannot exceed two hours per day.
 Patrons are limited to two in advance reservations per week. - 6.
 Reservations will be held for 10 minutes from the scheduled start time, after which, the entire reserved time will be forfeited and the room returned to available status. - 7.
 Requests for additional time in the room will be accommodated if there is no immediate request/reservation for use of the room.
 If additional time is granted beyond the two hour limit, those individuals/groups granted additional time will be asked to vacate the room if another party arrives and wishes to use the room. - 8.
 Covered drinks are permitted in the small group meeting rooms in accordance with the Rolling Meadows Library Public Conduct Policy, however food items are not. - 9.
 No additional furniture may be brought in or removed from the small group meeting room without approval from library staff. - 10.
 Computers are provided in small group meeting rooms #1 and #2, patrons must provide any other equipment and supplies used in the room. - 11.
 The seating capacity of the small group meeting rooms #1 and #2 is 10 people, small group meeting rooms #3 and #4 is four people. - 12.
 A small group meeting room may not be left unattended.
 Once a room has been vacated for more than 10 minutes, Library staff reserves the right to remove a user's belongings without assuming responsibility or liability and reassign the room to available status.
 The Library is not responsible for possessions left in a room. - 13.
 Patrons are responsible for any damage to library equipment in the room.

-Small Group Meeting Rooms Page 2 of 2
+Small Group Meeting Rooms

-Amended July 10, 2024
+Page 2 of 2 Amended February 19, 2025